dawidurbanski/publr/README.md

 ## Philosophy

 No frameworks, no npm, no external dependencies.
+Single binary, zero runtime dependencies.
 Every line of code is ours.
-Target ~4,000 lines of Zig total.

 ## Tech Stack